WinVector/Examples/LogisticOmit/margin_recovery.md

 complete the joint coefficient inference.

 ### Experimenter 1’s view

-Experimenter 1 only knows about the rows of the form `p(0/1, *, FALSE/TRUE)`.
-Experimenter 2 only knows about the rows named `p(*, 0/1, FALSE/TRUE)`.
-Neither experimenter knows the `p(0/1, 0/1, *)`
-rows.
-If they pool their data, they can in fact use the independence assumption to recover these rows.

 Let’s see what happens when each experimenter tries to perform inference on their fraction of the data.